danger

 8. h.
 The location where more information is available.

 5. E. 35-day notice period.
 The building permit for residential demolition will not be issued during the 35-day notice period.
 The notice period begins on the day the complete permit application is received and all intake fees have been paid.
-If no written request to extend the demolition delay is received during the 35-day notice period as provided in Subsection 24.55.200 F. below, then the Bureau of Development Services will issue the building permit for demolition.
+If no written request to extend the demolition delay is received during the 35-day notice period as provided in Subsection 24.55.200 F. below, then the Portland Permitting & Development will issue the building permit for demolition.

 6. F. Requests for extension of demolition delay period.
 Requests to extend the demolition delay period may be made as follows: